gottagofaster236/SonicVisualSplit/README.md

 1. Install the latest version of Visual C++ Redistributable from [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 2. Unpack the contents of [SVS.zip](https://github.com/gottagofaster236/SonicVisualSplit/releases/latest/download/SVS.zip)
 into the Components directory of your LiveSplit installation.
-4. Add the component: right-click LiveSplit, select "Edit layout...", press the big "+" button, and find SonicVisualSplit under the "Control" category.
+4. Add the component: open LiveSplit, then right-click LiveSplit, select "Edit layout...", press the big "+" button, and find SonicVisualSplit under the "Control" category.
 4. Then you'll have to setup your video capture to work with SonicVisualSplit.